tetianavinnik/lab_10_3/README.md

 # grayscale

 grayscale.py is a module for work with image as an array.
-LZW compression and decompression included.
+LZW compression and decompression of black&white image included.

 ## Usage